 To identify your customers, think about the people who need to learn PLM in your organization.
 Now go one step further and try to classify them in groups.

 To show you what I mean, let’s pretend you’re a Cloud PLM software provider.
 Some of your potential customers – your leads – have never tried your application.
 They need to understand what they’d get if they purchased it.
 Your paying customers have already subscribed to your product.
 They need to help their users get up and running with the new system.
 And they also need to train their system administrators, the ones configuring and managing the application behind the scenes.

-2. Detail your PLM Learning categories.
+2. Detail your PLM learning categories

 We’ll use learning categories to create our learning structure and to organize, sort and filter the learning content.
-If we tag every piece of content with categories such as roles, process, system, etc, we’ll later be able to locate all the relevant content easily.
+If we tag every piece of content with categories such as roles, process, system, etc., we’ll later be able to locate all the relevant content easily.

 To detail your learning categories, get your team together and brainstorm.
-Think about at least four categories to tag your content.
-For example, we could look at the information from a role perspective: R&D Engineers, Product Managers, Sales Managers etc. We could also define processes as categories.
+Think about at least 4 categories to tag your content.
+For example, we could look at the information from a role perspective: R&D Engineers, Product Managers, Sales Managers, etc. We could also define processes as categories.
 How about using PLM capabilities as a way to categorize our content?
 Another idea would be to tag our content according to the corporate systems involved.

-3. Build your Learning structure.
+3. Build your learning structure